 There’s a strong synergy between Pyrrha’s ethos and those words.
-Every piece of our jewelry, designed by Wade and I and made by hand in our Vancouver studio, celebrates the inherent power and allure of imperfection; we whole-heartedly embrace the cracks and flaws in the wax seals that give each talisman its unique character.
+Every piece of our symbolic jewelry, designed by Wade and I and sustainably handcrafted in our Vancouver studio, celebrates the inherent power and allure of imperfection; we whole-heartedly embrace the cracks and flaws in the wax seals that give each talisman its unique character.

 We hope you wear your scars with all the pride and fearlessness you can find deep inside yourself, and we trust that this piece of wearable poetry will inspire you, and those around you, to dig deeper still.

 To help us support Love is Louder, click to purchase She Wore Her Scars Like Wings.